 Designing with the Line

-The line is the most fundamental element of design yet is used to create the most complex of designs.
-Every line has length, thickness, and direction, but the way they are composed gives it meaning.
+The line is the most fundamental design element, yet it creates the most complex designs.
+Every line has length, thickness, and direction, but its composition gives it meaning.

 Horizonal Lines – Relaxation, Quiet, Subtle

 A combination of composed lines tells a different story.
 Repetition of line creates unity.
 Variation in line can make it interesting.
 Architects use a combination of lines through material, spatial, and cultural occurrences to give meaning to the story.